mearlboro/mearlboro.github.io/experience.md

 ##### 2016
 Responsible with full-stack development of a complex network of systems for running clinical trials and automatically randomising treatment assigned to patients to maximise statistical power of the trial.
-Here I have received an accreditation for .NET Development and learned to iOS development in Swift.
+Here I have received an accreditation for .NET Development and learned iOS development in Swift.
+Some of the most intriguing technical tasks I tackled were reverse engineering and low-level operating system management in Windows.

 I have also completed Good Clinical Practice training, joined some trial management meetings and worked on validation of data and trial design.
-Some of the most intriguing tasks I tackled with were reverse engineering and working on low-level operating system management in Windows, in order to unify and simplify our stack.

 My work in clinical trials, especially focusing on mental health, have stimulated my interest in neuroscience and psychiatric research.
 During this time I have become acquainted with the [Maudsley Psychedelic Society](https://www.youtube.com/channel/UCRh1HFc0_bZZh4MA4d-BqoA){:target="_blank" rel="noopener noreferrer"} and have attended most of their talks.
 <br/>
 <br/>

 ### Imperial College London
 #### Undergraduate Researcher
 ##### 2015
-With [Dr. Philippa Gardner](http://www.doc.ic.ac.uk/~pg/){:target="_blank" rel="noopener noreferrer"}'s research group we have researched methods of reasoning about concurrent data structures with an innovative new program logic for Time and Data Abstraction (TaDA) and attempted to prove that
-Red-Black Trees are a sound data structure in the context of concurrent reads and writes.
+With [Dr. Philippa Gardner](http://www.doc.ic.ac.uk/~pg/){:target="_blank" rel="noopener noreferrer"}'s research
+group we have investigated methods of reasoning about concurrent data structures with an innovative new program logic for Time and Data Abstraction (TaDA) and attempted to prove that Red-Black Trees are a sound data structure in the context of concurrent reads and writes.
 For the purpose of this project we have created a technical specification of Red-Black Trees which guarantees correct concurrent behaviour as well as implemented a prototype of such a concurrent data